Walgreens The Thread

 Are cold sores contagious?

 Yes, cold sores are contagious.
-The virus is usually spread by kissing or touching someone with cold sores or by sharing objects such as cups, utensils, straws or towels with an infected person.
+The virus is usually spread through contact by kissing or touching someone with cold sores or by sharing objects such as cups, utensils, straws or towels with an infected person.
+Cold sores can also spread to other people from saliva.

 Are cold sores genetic?